NKUNDIBIZA/AVR_C_Blink/README.md

 <pre>			<h1>AVR C BLINK PROJECT on STK500</h1></pre>
 <p>
 This example project blinks two LEDs of PORTD with a dealy of 1000ms.
-In order to correctly build this projject on STK500 Board:
+In order to correctly build this project on STK500 Board:
 <ol>
 <li>Tools->add Target chose the appropriate COM port</li>
 <li>Too->Device programming</li>